Copanies/Copany/README.md

 ## 🧑‍💻 How to Contribute

+1. **Setup Local Development**: Follow our [Local Development Setup Guide](local-development-setup.md) to get your development environment ready;
-1. Open the [Issues](https://copany-app-229305319236.asia-east1.run.app/copany/5?tab=Cooperate) page and pick a task you want to complete;
+2. Open the [Issues](https://copany-app-229305319236.asia-east1.run.app/copany/5?tab=Cooperate) page and pick a task you want to complete;
-2. Read the task description and leave a comment to claim it;
+3. Read the task description and leave a comment to claim it;
-3. Fork the project and submit a PR;
+4. Fork the project and submit a PR;
-4. After the task review is approved, you will receive corresponding **Contribution Points (CP)**;
+5. After the task review is approved, you will receive corresponding **Contribution Points (CP)**;
-5. All contributions will be recorded on the [Contribution](https://copany-app-229305319236.asia-east1.run.app/copany/5?tab=Contribution) page.
+6. All contributions will be recorded on the [Contribution](https://copany-app-229305319236.asia-east1.run.app/copany/5?tab=Contribution) page.

 ---